davdar/maam/writeup/paper.markdown

 abstract domain, etc. Most importantly, we empower the analysis designer to _compartmentalize_ the flow sensitivity of each component in the abstract state space.
-Constructing an analysis which is flow-sensitive in the data store and path-sensitive in the control store is just as easy as constructing a single flow property across the board, and one can alternate between them for free.
+Constructing an analysis which is flow-sensitive in the data store and path-sensitive in the stack store is just as easy as constructing a single flow property across the board, and one can alternate between them for free.

 # Analysis Parameters